andrescamigc/andrescamigc/README.md

 ## 🎯 About Me

-I'm an Economist and Data Analyst with a Master of Science in Economics, passionate about transforming complex data into strategic business decisions.
-With 3 years of hands-on experience, I specialize in optimizing data pipelines, building interactive dashboards, and extracting actionable insights that drive business efficiency.
+Data Analyst and Economist with M.Sc. in Economics and 2 years of experience delivering measurable business impact through machine learning, statistical modeling, and advanced analytics.
+Proven track record of reducing processing times by 90 % and automating workflows that save 20+ hours monthly.
+Strong foundation in building end-to-end ML pipelines, feature engineering, and model deployment using Python, SQL, TensorFlow, and cloud platforms (AWS, GCP).
+Experienced in translating complex analytical findings into actionable insights for cross-functional stakeholders.
+Passionate about leveraging data driven solutions to solve real-world problems and drive innovation.

 🌍 Based in Bogotá, Colombia
 📧 andrescamigc@gmail.com